Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

     <xfk:data-object class="CreditCardPaymentObject" customize="true">[...]
 ```

  We'll add a credit card change listener in the `OnInitialized` method, which will populate other properties from the credit card attributes.
-The expiration property will combine both expiration month and year, as shown below.
+The expiration property will combine both the expiration month and year, as shown below.

 ```cs title="CreditCardPaymentObjectCustomized.cs"
 /* added-next-line */